prime2014/collab/README.md

 ### REQUIREMENTS
-The requirements to run the project on a local machine are:
+The requirements to run the project on a local machine are
     - __DOCKER__:The application is fully containerized with customized *docker* images and docker-compose local yaml file with configurations of conainers and images.
 You can download and install docker on your local host at [docker](https://www.docker.com/products/docker-desktop/)